 For instance, in some cases, there may be zoning issues or other compliance requirements that may not be immediately apparent during regular inspections.
 Homeowners should also be aware of any environmental hazards that could potentially impact their safety and health.
 For example, lead paint, asbestos insulation, underground fuel tanks, or hazardous materials can all pose serious risks if left unaddressed.

-Asking your home inspector about local ordinances and regulations can also provide some insight when it comes to understanding the rules governing your area, but it is always a good practice to contact your local government for the most up-to-date laws and regulations.
+Asking your home inspector about local ordinances and regulations can also provide some insight into understanding the rules governing your area, but it is always a good practice to contact your local government for the most up-to-date laws and regulations.

 Homebuyers should also be sure to ask their home inspector how long it will take to complete the home inspection report and when they can expect to receive it.
 Home inspections typically take a full day for an average-sized property, but this may vary depending on the type of home and its size.
 Furthermore, some inspectors may need additional time to complete more detailed inspections that include thermal imaging or sampling for hazardous materials.

-In any case, homeowners should be aware that the timeframe for completing a full inspection and receiving the report can range from one business day up to two weeks, or longer.
-It is therefore important that buyers get an estimated timeline from their inspector before they agree to have them carry out the work.
-This way, they can plan ahead and factor in any delays into their overall closing schedule.
+In any case, homeowners should know that the timeframe for completing a full inspection and receiving the report can range from one business day to two weeks or longer.
+It is, therefore, important that buyers get an estimated timeline from their inspector before they agree to have them carry out the work.
+This way, they can plan ahead and factor any delays into their closing schedule.

 Key Takeaways